M1301 infantry squad vehicle

-The Infantry Squad Vehicle (ISV) is an air-transportable high-speed, light utility vehicle selected by the United States Army in 2020 It is based on the Chevrolet Colorado ZR2 platform.
+The M1301 Infantry Squad Vehicle (ISV) is an air-transportable high-speed, light utility vehicle selected by the United States Army in 2020.
+It is based on the Chevrolet Colorado ZR2 platform.
 An ISV can carry nine infantrymen.
-Fielding begins in 2021, along with Initial Operational Test and Evaluation (IOTE); 649 ISVs are to be allocated to 11 Infantry brigade combat teams (IBCTs) by 2025.
+Fielding began in 2021, along with initial operational test and evaluation (IOTE); 649 ISVs are to be allocated to 11 infantry brigade combat teams (IBCTs) by 2025.

-The Army will purchase 1700 ISVs to augment the stop-gap Army Ground Mobility Vehicle, which is based on the General Dynamics Flyer 72.
+The Army will purchase 1,700 ISVs to augment the stop-gap M1297 Army Ground Mobility Vehicle, which is based on the General Dynamics Flyer 72.

-According to the US Army Publishing Directorate, the Infantry Squad Vehicle has been officially designated as M1301.

 Development

-The Infantry Squad Vehicle comprises the second phase of the Army Ground Mobility Vehicle program.
+The M1301 Infantry Squad Vehicle comprises the second phase of the Army Ground Mobility Vehicle program.
 The Army initiated the Ultra Light Combat Vehicle program beginning in 2014.
 The Army renamed this the Army Ground Mobility Vehicle in 2015.
 The Army never formalized a competitive bid process, but in the interim, opted to purchase a limited number of GMVs through SOCOM's Ground Mobility Vehicle 1.1 program.
 In its 2018 budget request, the Army split the GMV into two phases.
-The second phase, called the Infantry Squad Vehicle program, was initiated to acquire 1700 additional vehicles; compared to 295 A-GMV.
+The second phase, called the Infantry Squad Vehicle program, was initiated to acquire 1,700 additional vehicles; compared to 295 A-GMV.

 In 2019, the U.S. Army awarded three ISV prototype contracts to the GM Defense/Ricardo plc consortium, the Oshkosh Defense/Flyer Defense LLC consortium and the Science Applications International Corporation (SAIC)/Polaris Inc. consortium.

-The operational requirements of the ISV were nine passengers, a payload of 3,200 lb, transportable by external sling load by a Sikorksy UH-60 Black Hawk helicopter, internal load/external lift by Boeing CH-47 Chinook helicopter, low-velocity air drop by Lockheed C-130 Hercules or Boeing C-17 Globemaster III transport aircraft and exceptional mobility over all terrains allowing Infantry Brigade Combat Teams to move with their equipment over difficult terrain.
+The operational requirements of the ISV were nine passengers, a payload of 3,200 lb, transportable by external sling load by a Sikorsky UH-60 Black Hawk helicopter, internal load/external lift by Boeing CH-47 Chinook helicopter, low-velocity air drop by Lockheed C-130 Hercules or Boeing C-17 Globemaster III transport aircraft and exceptional mobility over all terrains allowing Infantry Brigade Combat Teams to move with their equipment over difficult terrain.

 The GM/Ricardo prototype was based on the Chevrolet Colorado ZR2 and uses 90% commercial off the shelf parts.
 The Oshkosh/Flyer prototype was based on the Flyer 72 Ground Mobility Vehicle 1.1 and the SAIC/Polaris prototype was based on the Polaris DAGOR.

 Prototype trials took place at Aberdeen Proving Ground in November/December 2019 followed by further trials at Fort Bragg in January 2020.

 AMP-HEL

 In August 2022, the Army revealed it was developing a directed energy weapon to protect IBCTs from small drones.
-The program is called the Army Multipurpose High Energy Laser (AMP-HEL) and plans to integrate a 20 kw laser onto an ISV in 2023, which is enough power to defend against group one and two UAVs.
+The program is called the Army Multipurpose High Energy Laser (AMP-HEL) and plans to integrate a 20 kW laser onto an ISV in 2023, which is enough power to defend against group one and two UAVs.